Chaetostoma pearsei

 Chaetostoma pearsei is a species of catfish in the family Loricariidae.
 It is native to South America, where it occurs in the basins of the Tuy River and Lake Valencia in Venezuela.

+Size

 The species reaches 15 cm (5.9 inches) in total length.

+Etymology

+The fish is named in honor of American zoologist Arthur Sperry Pearse (1877–1956), of the University of Wisconsin, who collected the holotype specimen.